 Use the drop-down boxes below to find more information about fees, bursaries, safeguarding, catering, how to apply and much more.

 Our accommodation will look a bit different in response to Covid-19.
 The accommodation has been divided into bubbles and our common areas will remain closed until government restrictions are lifted.
-There are plenty of signs to remind everyone of this.
-Freshers has not been cancelled, merely postponed!

 If you have any further questions, don’t hesitate to contact the team at:

 For full details of Lackham's accommodation offer 2021/22, please read the handbook below:

 If you would like to book a live virtual tour of our Lackham Accommodation via Microsoft Teams, please use the enquiry form at the bottom of this page or send an email to AccommodationLA@wiltshire.ac.uk to book your appointment.
 Slots are available Monday — Friday 9am-4pm, and you’ll be able to ask a member of staff your questions as well see inside our accommodation via video link.